DEFNA/foundation/bylaws.md

 This is to certify that the foregoing is a true and correct copy of the bylaws of the corporation named in the title thereto and that such bylaws were duly adopted by the board of directors of said corporation on the date set forth below.

-Dated: April 11, 2021
+Dated: Sept 26, 2023

 ____________________
-Katherine Michel, Secretary
+Tim Schilling, Secretary